 Jurgen Klopp who had been talking tough lined up with his favorite front three of Firmino, Salah, and Mane in the attack.
 All was set for a cracking encounter before the whistle went off.

 The game appeared even in the opening exchanges as both sides sought to outdo each other.
 However, the defining moment of the game came towards the 6th minute after Liverpool’s talisman Mohammed Salah was substituted after sustaining a shoulder injury through a tackle from the Bernabeu’s present captain of captains, Sergio Ramos after he appeared to wrestle the Egyptian to the ground whilst holding his arm.

-Karius turned from hero to villain in a quick approximately two-minute passage of the game, first pulling off a save as a hero in the 82nd minute from the boot of Benzema, before committing another schoolboy howler cum blunder as concrete villain that saw a long-range seemingly harmless shot from Gareth Bale towards the middle of the goal being miscued by him.
-It was game set and match at this point.
+Karius turned from hero to villain, first pulling off a save as a hero in the 82nd minute from the boot of Benzema, before committing another schoolboy howler as a villain which saw a long-range harmless shot from Gareth Bale towards the middle of the goal being miscued by him.
+It was game set and match at that point.

 Liverpool may have succeeded in keeping Ronaldo quiet in the game, but they couldn’t prevent Real Madrid’s legendary status in Europe’s elite club competition from peaking further.

 The 3rd from Bale killed off any major hopes for Jurgen Klopp’s men as he painfully continued his run of losing in finals.
 Real Madrid were confirmed as champions after the final whistle went off.

 A truly remarkable feat for the club.
 A major feat by Zidane, few years into his managerial career, and the club will now look forward to what the future holds in the nearest future.